Abu Sahl Zawzani: Service under Mas'ud I

 Mahmud later died in 1030, and a civil war shortly ensured between his two sons, the youngest one being Mohammad Ghaznavi, and the oldest one being Mas'ud I. Zawzani, who supported Mas'ud I, left the Ghaznavid capital of Ghazni, and arrived to Damghan, where Mas'ud and his supporters were preparing an attack on Ghazni.
 Several other statesmen and military officers such as Ali Daya shortly joined Mas'ud, thus increasing his strength on his march to Ghazni.
 During this period, in the words of the historian Yusofi, "Zawzani became a sort of vizier and rose in prestige and influence.
 He also became feared, since he exercised his bent toward vengefulness, spite, and intrigue".

 Mas'ud I shortly marched towards the Ghazni, where he successfully defeated Mohammad and imprisoned the latter.
 He then had Hasanak, who had supported Mohammad, imprisoned in Balkh.
 Through the efforts of Zawzani, Mas'ud had Hasanak charged of infidelity, and had him executed.
 Meanwhile, Zawzani helped Ahmad Maymandi, who had been released from prison, to regain the vizier office.
-Although Ahmad did not trust Zawzani, appointed Zawzani as the chief administrator of the Ghaznavid army.
+Although Ahmad did not trust Zawzani, he appointed Zawzani as the chief administrator of the Ghaznavid army.
 Filled with dissatisfaction about the office, Zawzani used his angry mood to turn Mas'ud against the people he did not like.
 Despite the opposition of Ahmad, Zawzani managed to make Mas'ud regain riches from several officers which Mohammad had given to them in order to gain support.
 This choice heavily decreased the honor of Zawzani.

 In 1032, Zawzani managed to urge Mas'ud to assassinate the Ghaznavid governor of Khwarazm, Altun Tash, whom Zawzani suspected of treachery.
 However, Altun Tash managed to survive the assassination and have the assassin captured.
 Mas'ud, who feared that Altun Tash would declare independence after the failed assassination attempt, had Zawzani imprisoned at Marw in order to avoid a rebellion.
 He also took Zawzani's wealth and servants, which had spread in many places such as Marw, Nishapur, Ghur, Badghis, Ghazni, and Balkh.
 However, Zawzani was later freed, and after some time, once again rose into high favor under Mas'ud.

 In 1040, Zawzani succeeded the deceased Abu Nasr Mushkan as the chief secretary.
 During this period, Zawzani had good relations with the historian Abul-Fazl Bayhaqi, and helped him in some of his problems.
 Because of this, Bayhaqi also helped Zawzani in his secretarial tasks.
 In 1040, Zawzani was present at the disastrous Battle of Dandanaqan against the Seljuq Turks, who managed to emerge victorious during the battle.
 During the same period, a rebellion occurred under Abu'l-Fadl Kurnaki, which Zawzani was blamed for by Mas'ud, and was dismissed from his office, and sent to Bust.
 However, the army of Mas'ud shortly revolted against him, and had his brother Mohammad restored to the Ghaznavid throne.
 Mohammad then had Mas'ud imprisoned at Giri, where he was shortly executed either on the orders of Mohammad or Mohammad's son Ahmad.